jasonbot/weblog/content/weblog/llms.md

 - Create a new model with the additional up-to-date information (expensive)
 - Fine-tune an existing model with additional up-to-date information (expensive, error-prone)
-- Inject contextual data into your prompt sessions with things like extended context windows and RAG architectures (these work all right in practical use, I would say this is the least bad tradeoff for now)
+- Inject contextual data into your prompt sessions with things like extended context windows and RAG architectures (these work all right in practical use, I would say this is the least bad traded for now)

 Even a model that is trained last week will not be able to tell you the current weather.